DonMVB/aws/AWS_Assoc_SAA_C02.md

 ### 9.1.29.
 AWS Marketplace (Added 1/8/2021)
 - Offers free/paid software products; many run in free tier.
 There are prebuilt AMI's, trials, and services.
+- Copies data between NFS, CIFS/SMB, SnowCore, S3 Buckets, EFS file systems, and FSx for Windows.
+- Data sync agent is deployed on a local VM.
+It encrypts source data, pushes to AWS target.
+Targets can be FSx, S3, and EFS.

+### What is DataSync?
+(Added 1/23/2021)
+- An online data transfer service that simplifies, automates, and accelerates moving data between on-prem and cloudl.

 # 10. KEY AMAZON AWS TERMS (Added 11/11/2020)
 - High Availability: System will continue to function despite the complete failure of any component in the architecture.(Pearson Practice Test).